 Character is the essence of an individual’s makeup; it defines who they are and impacts everything from the decisions they make to the relationships they keep.
 However, “character” is not a subject typically taught in schools.
 With 62% of teachers reporting instances of bullying in their schools in the past month, guiding children and young adults towards positive, healthy relationships is becoming imperative.
 How do we reach impressionable young minds in a way that speaks to them and helps them build strong attributes during these critical formative years?

-This course was created for students 6th-9th grade and sponsored by The United Way and the National Football League (NFL).
+This course, now reaching over 1 million students in 12,000+ schools across the country, was created for students 6th-9th grade and sponsored by The United Way and the National Football League (NFL).
 This is the first fully digital course to educate students on the importance of maintaining healthy relationships and making good decisions throughout middle school and into high school.

 This course was created for students 6th-9th grade and sponsored by The United Way and the National Football League (NFL).
 This is the first fully digital course to educate students on the importance of maintaining healthy relationships and making good decisions.